pgvalle/ceu-windows-setup/README.md

 Go to [winlibs.com](https://winlibs.com/) and get any gcc release for Win64 with POSIX threads.
 I recommend a more recent version, though.

-Extract the (7-)zip archive.
-You'll get a folder named mingw64\\.
+Extract the (7-)zip file.
+You'll get a folder named mingw64/.
 Place it somewhere in your drive.
 Preferably not within a system directory or other users' directories.

-Then you should add ...\mingw64\bin\ to the Path environment variable.
+Then you should add .../mingw64/bin/ to the Path environment variable.
 Here's a quick tutorial to help you with that: https://www.youtube.com/watch?v=EuoEYPLtsZ8

-To check out if gcc is working, open a cmd window and try to run gcc --version
+To check out if gcc is working, open up cmd and try running ```gcc --version```

 ## Installing SDL2

 To facilitate things here, I created a sdl2-bundle zip so that you don't have trouble downloading and building everything.
 Just go to the releases page of this repo.
 You'll find it there.

-Extract the zip.
-There will be three folders: bin, include and lib.
+Extract the zip file.
+There will be three folders: bin/, include/ and lib/.

-Copy bin\ and paste it inside ...\mingw64\.
+Copy bin/ and paste it inside .../mingw64/.

-Copy both include\ and lib\\, then paste them inside ...\mingw64\x86_64-w64-mingw32\
+Copy both include/ and lib/, then paste them inside .../mingw64/x86_64-w64-mingw32/

 ## Installing Java

 I have a link to an openjdk release.
 Which is the one I used, of course: https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_windows-x64_bin.zip

 Extract the zip archive.
-You'll get a folder named jdk-11.0.2\\.
+You'll get a folder named jdk-11.0.2/.
 Now repeat the exact same process you did to setup gcc.

 ## Installing ceu

 Download [ceu](https://github.com/fsantanna/dceu) (releases page), [pico-ceu](https://github.com/fsantanna/pico-ceu) and [pico-sdl](https://github.com/fsantanna/pico-sdl).

-Extract the .zip files.
+Extract the zip files.

 Create the following folder structure:
 ```